 What is the Reverse Sear Method?

-The reverse sear works the best on thick cuts of steak, like a filet mignon or ribeye.
-In fact, you’ll most often hear of the reverse sear filet mignon or ribeye over other cuts of steak.
+The reverse sear works the best on thicker steaks, like a filet mignon or tomahawk ribeye steak.
+In fact, you’ll most often hear of the reverse sear filet mignon or ribeye over other cuts.